roberto-butti/50-drops-of-javascript/content/01-05_process-env.md

 ## Access to environment variables: process.env

-The `process` module has the `env` attribute to return information on the environment variable.
+The `process` global module has the `env` attribute to return information on the environment variable.
 The `process.env` attribute contains an object and it represents the list of environment variables.
 Each attribute is an environment variable.
+The `process` module is a global module, which means that you don't have to import the process module manually, but it is automatically available in your code.

 For retrieving the environment variables object:
 ```javascript